-3.1 Architecture of the Model
+3.2 Architecture of the Model

-In this thesis, we utilize a stacking-based model to develop a predictor of BPs from the peptide sequences.
-Several studies have shown superiority of a stacking-based model over traditional machine learning algorithms.
-Stacking helps in improving the performance of the model as the information from one or more models are combined to train a new model.
+In this thesis, we utilize a stacking-based model to develop a predictor of BPs from the peptide sequence.
+Several studies have shown the superiority of a stacking-based model over traditional machine learning algorithms.
+Stacking helps in improving the performance of the model as the information from one or more models is combined to train a new model.
 This technique has been widely adopted because of its lower generalization error.
-It is due to low generalization error; the model yields more accurate predictor.
+It is due to low generalization error; the model yields a more accurate predictor.
 This thesis implements a 2-layer stacking framework that includes i.)
 Base-Layer and ii.)
 Meta-Layer.

 The Base-Layer being the first stage, may contain several machine learning models.
-The models in the Base-Layer are selected in such a way that their underlying operating principle is different so that they can pass valuable information to the Meta-Layer.
+The models in the Base-Layer have been selected in such a way that their underlying operating principle is different so that they can pass valuable information to the Meta-Layer.
 The models in the Base-Layer are trained to generate prediction probabilities for each amino acid, which are consequently appended to the original input features of the amino acid and passed on to the Meta-Layer for improved training.
-The Meta-layer produces the final predictions.
-Figure 1 shows the architecture of a stacking-based model proposed in this work.
+The Meta-Layer produces the final predictions.
+Figure 1 shows a general architecture of the stacking-based model proposed in this work.

-Fig1: Architecture of a stacking-based model
+Fig1: Architecture of a general stacking-based model

-3.2 Performance Assessment Metrics
+3.3 Performance Assessment Metrics

-Performance assessment is a very important step for evaluation of the machine/deep learning models.
-In this work, first, the model was trained on the Benchmark training data set and tested on the independent test dataset (BTP-TS) that has both bitter and non-bitter peptides.
+Performance assessment is a very important step for the evaluation of ML/deep learning models.
+In this work, first, the model is trained on the Benchmark training data set (BTP-CV) and then tested on the independent test dataset (BTP-TS) that has both bitter and non-bitter peptides.

-In this research, a 10-fold CV is utilized for comparing the outcomes of the suggested approach with the other Machine learning approaches.
-First, the data is divided into ten equal sized folds, where 9-folds are utilized to train and the remaining fold is utilized to test the method.
+A 10-fold CV approach is utilized for comparing the outcomes of the suggested approach with the other Machine learning approaches.
+First, the data is divided into ten equal-sized folds, where 9-folds are utilized to train, and the remaining fold is utilized to test the method.
 This procedure continues until each fold is tested at least once.
 Table 2 shows the performance evaluation metrics (and the corresponding definitions) that are considered for an extensive evaluation of the proposed framework.
-Below are the different performance measures that are utilized to study the performance of Stacking-Based model.

 Table 2: Evaluation metrics and their definition.